-Ever since photographers have had cameras, colour correction has been present.
+Ever since photographers have had cameras, color correction has been present.
 Whether it was in a dark room letting the film expose for longer or less time, or helping ourselves with software such as Photoshop or Lightroom.
-The reason why people colour correct photographs is to make them more appealing.
+The reason why people color correct photographs is to make them more appealing.
 This might be because you want to make them brighter, darker or to appeal to the viewer’s feelings.

 Alright, so editing is everywhere.
 Have you ever wondered then how to achieve these street photography editing skills?
 If you have, this article is for you and for everyone wanting to get an interesting look for their photos without losing the most important thing, the content.

 Throughout this article, you’ll get to discover all the techniques that I use for my street photography editing so you can apply them to your photos.
 This will give them that push that catches the viewer’s attention and take them to the next level.

 What You Need for Editing Street Photography in Lightroom

 To be able to follow this tutorial you will need:

 - Lightroom – I will be using Lightroom 6, but for this specific tutorial, it doesn’t really matter which version you use because all of them have the controls we are going to be using.

 - Tablet -From my point of view a tablet is really handy while editing photos, but it is not a must.
 You can follow this tutorial and do everything just with your mouse.